yinyangsammy/snapshot-location-assessment/README.md

 -  A booking container - using an Air BnB or Booking API, or, if possible, both APIs jointly.
 -  A tour & events container - using APIS to list all tours or events available to the user in the entered city or address region.
 -  A table generated from all the hotels and amenities the user has pinned on the map.
--  A game for children to memorize information, such as capital cities, about each country.
+-  A game for children to memorize information about each country, such as capital cities, currencies etc.

 # Wireframes